grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

   # https://cloud.google.com/iam/docs/how-to#using-workload-identity-federation
   # on how to generate the JSON configuration file for on-prem/non-Google cloud
   # platforms.
-  # 2. A JSON file in a location known to the gcloud command-line tool.
-On
+  # 2. A JSON file in a location known to the gcloud command-line tool:
-  # Windows, this is %APPDATA%/gcloud/application_default_credentials.json.
-On
-  # other systems, $HOME/.config/gcloud/application_default_credentials.json.
+  # $HOME/.config/gcloud/application_default_credentials.json.
-  # 3. On Google App Engine standard first generation runtimes (<= Go 1.9) it
-  # uses the appengine.AccessToken function.
-  # 4. On Google Compute Engine, Google App Engine standard second generation
-  # runtimes (>= Go 1.11), and Google App Engine flexible environment, it
-  # fetches credentials from the metadata server.
+  # 3. On Google Compute Engine it fetches credentials from the metadata server.
   # CLI flag: -ruler-storage.gcs.service-account
   [service_account: <string> | default = ""]